Interoperable QR Code

 Deep Linking

-QR code content can also be represented in URI representation to enable single QR spec in Deep Linking.
-Deep Linking enables sharing the scanned QR codes across mobile applications with in a device to easily transfer control from business app to payment apps.
+QR code content can also be represented in URL representation to enable single QR specification for Deep Linking.
+Deep Linking enables the sharing of scanned QR codes across mobile applications within a device to easily transfer control from business apps to payment apps.

-It is recommended to represent the JSON QR code spec in URL encodded format.
-URL encoding shall ensure to accomodate JSON nested attributes in string represenation to carry in an URI.
+It is recommended to represent the JSON QR code spec in URL-encoded format.
+URL encoding shall ensure to accommodate JSON nested attributes in string representation for transmission via URL.

 Stress Testing

-Above specification has been stress tested for below use cases.
+The above specification has been stress tested for the following use cases.
 Sample JSONs are provided for easy reference.

 No